BlockchainCommons/GordianQRTool-iOS/README.md

 ### Used with…

-These are other projects that work with or leverage **QR Vault**:
+These are other projects that work with or leverage **UR Vault**:

 - [FullyNoded 2](https://github.com/BlockchainCommons/FullyNoded-2)

 ## Financial Support

-**QR Vault** is a project by [Blockchain Commons](https://www.blockchaincommons.com/).
+**UR Vault** is a project by [Blockchain Commons](https://www.blockchaincommons.com/).
 We are proudly a social benefit "not-for-profit" committed to open source & open development.
 Our work is funded entirely by donations and collaborative partnerships with people like you.
 Every contribution will be spent on building open tools, technologies & techniques for blockchain and internet security infrastructure.

-To financially support further development of **QR Vault** and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
+To financially support further development of **UR Vault** and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
 You can also offer support with Bitcoin via our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing